Royiswho/Algorithms-Implementation-in-Financial-Applications/README.md

     def minDist(self, dist, sptSet):
     # intent: search and add the shortest distance edge out of SPT
-    # Pre1: dist is a list of |V| non-negative numbers
-    # e.g. dist[1] = 2 means the shortest distance from source to node 1 is 2
-    # Pre2: sptSet is a list of |V| booleans
-    # e.g. sptSet[1] = False means node 1 is not in SPT
-    # Post1: min_index is the node has the shortest distance to SPT
-    # Post2: min_index is added to SPT

         min_index = -1 # Initializing node min_index
         min_ = float("Inf") # Initializing the shortest distance